Climate risk management

 We use these procedures to identify risks relating to climate change and GHG emissions, which in turn enables us to determine their significance, both individually and relative to other risks.

 Processes within the Shell Control Framework that help us assess each identified risk include the evaluation of its impact, likelihood and the level of risk we are willing to accept.

-When assessing the potential impact of a risk, we consider the financial consequences and how it might affect more qualitative aspects, such as our reputation, our ability to comply with regulations, and possible damage to health, safety, our assets and the environment.
-The impact and hence, materiality of a risk is based on how critical it could be to our business model.
+We consider the financial consequences and how it might affect our reputation, our ability to comply with regulations, and possible damage to health, safety, our assets and the environment.
+The impact, and hence materiality, of a risk is based on how critical it could be to our business model.

-As we operate in multiple countries globally, societal risks are material as they are directly linked to our licence to operate in these countries.
+We operate in multiple countries and therefore societal risks are material as they are directly linked to our licence to operate.

-The impact and likelihood assessment helps us to prioritise risks and determine their relative materiality, based on a comprehensive picture of all significant risks in the context of the objectives of the relevant business.
+The impact and likelihood assessment helps us to prioritise risks and determine their relative materiality, based on a comprehensive picture of significant risks to a relevant business’s objectives.

-To support our risk assessments, we also seek to establish our risk appetite, which is the level of risk that we are willing to accept in pursuit of Shell’s strategy and objectives.
-We consider the amount of resources – such as financial resources, people, processes, systems and controls – that we are willing and able to allocate to manage each risk in pursuit of our objectives.
-We also consider the impact to Shell’s overall risk profile, such as the change in our overall risks and returns as we develop our Renewables and Energy Solutions businesses and pivot away from our Upstream business.
+To support our risk assessments, we seek to establish the level of risk that we are willing to accept in pursuit of Shell’s strategy and objectives.
+We consider the amount of resources – such as financial resources, people, processes, systems and controls – that we are willing and able to allocate to manage each risk in pursuit of our objectives and the impact to Shell’s overall risk profile.

 The impact and likelihood assessment, combined with risk appetite, determines the type of risk responses, such as controls and assurance activities, that may be required to manage each risk.

 - accepting the risk without any further action;

 - mitigating or reducing the risk with appropriate controls, supported by assurance activities;